Antigua and Barbuda women's national football team: First Internationals (2004)

 On 28 August 2004, after 34 years the Antigua and Barbuda Football Association became affiliated with the FIFA, Antigua and Barbuda women's football team had its first official match with Anguilla in Saint John.
 The game finished in favour of Antigua and Barbuda, with a 1–0 victory.
 The next day, they faced again and this time, the winning team was Anguilla.

 Women's Caribbean Cup (2006)

-The 2006 CONCACAF Women's Gold Cup qualification round was the first official competition in which Antigua and Barbuda participated in, also one of the qualifying stages was the second edition of the CFU Women's Caribbean Cup, who took place in Trinidad & Tobago.
+The 2006 CONCACAF Women's Gold Cup qualification round was the first official competition in which Antigua and Barbuda participated in, also one of the qualifying stages was the second edition of the CFU Women's Caribbean Cup, who took place in Trinidad and Tobago.
 In the way, they faced Barbados in the first stage; the aggregate score between them was 1–0, product of an away victory and a goalless draw.
 The Benna Girls automatically advanced to the next stage.